eliasu/stegreif_25/content/collections/programme/en/symphony-of-change.md

             type: text
             marks:
               -
-                type: bts_span
+                type: btsSpan
                 attrs:
                   class: text-skin-primary
             text: 'its greatest radiance'
           -
             type: text
             text: ' when we make music, listen and act together - in the middle of the audience, between you and me.
-Stegreif deliberately places the last of the 17 Sustainable Development Goals at the end of its #bechange series and asks directly: Are you a partner in achieving these goals? '
+Stegreif deliberately places the last of the 17 Sustainable Development Goals at the end of its bechange series and asks directly: Are you a partner in achieving these goals? '
           -
             type: text
             marks:
               -
-                type: bts_span
+                type: btsSpan
                 attrs:
                   class: text-skin-primary
             text: 'Are we shaping change together?'